AdobeDocs/app-builder/getting_started/first_app.md

 # Creating your First Project Firefly App

-In this tutorial, we'll guide you through the following steps to give you an introduction on how to set up and to developer a Project Firefly Application.
+In this tutorial, we'll guide you through the following steps to give you an introduction on how to set up and develop a Project Firefly Application.
 1. Setting up Local Environment
 1. Creating a new Project on [Adobe Developer Console](https://console.adobe.io/)
 1. Signing in from the [CLI](https://github.com/adobe/aio-cli)